Obscuretone/obscuretone.github.io/public/posts/en/refactor_plan.md

 Debt relief where debt is functioning as social control.

-The goal is not to make work meaningless.
+The goal is to make work less coercive.

 The goal is to make refusal possible.

 When people can refuse a bad job, a bad landlord, a bad lender, or a bad contract without falling through the floor, the power relationship changes.

-That is not a side benefit.
+That matters directly.

 That is the migration.